 - Information Technology (IT): Building linkages in IT occupations for entry level, technical, and professional careers related to the design, development, support, and management of hardware, software, multimedia, and systems integration services.
 Learn more about Information Technology.

 - Manufacturing and the Trades: This career field allows students to explore occupations that are possible with a high school degree and training in manufacturing, construction, and STEM.
 Learn more about STEM.

 *Many Microsoft® Office certificates can be earned after completing one course.
-Other certificates require more classes to be better prepared, and students who attend Destinations for at least two years will have enough exposure to career readiness education courses to be best prepared for certification testing.
+Other certificates require more classes to be better prepared, and students who attend Destinations for at least two years in their desired pathway will have further exposure to career readiness education courses to be prepared for certification testing.

 Destinations students can enroll in career clubs, also called Career and Technical Student Organizations (CTSOs).
 CTSOs give students with similar career interests the opportunity to connect, practice professional skills, work on service projects, take field trips, and compete against other schools at the local, state, and national levels.
 In addition, teams from various Destinations Career Academies compete against one another several times a year through competitions sponsored by one or more of the clubs.